franceme/franceme.github.io/pages/projects.md

                 "TEXT-DESC":[
-                    "This was a class project created for an Advanced Machine Learning class.", "The purpose of this project was to replicate an existing papers work and to add onto it.", "For this my group chose to replicate the paper [https://arxiv.org/pdf/1609.03499.pdf](WaveNet) and to enhance the results by running it on music samples.", "Unfortunately we were unable to create any sound samples that mimic actual music, however from the website there is a clear improvement in the music generation from the models."
+                    "This was a class project created for an Advanced Machine Learning class.", "The purpose of this project was to replicate an existing papers work and to add onto it.", "For this, my group chose to replicate the paper [https://arxiv.org/pdf/1609.03499.pdf](WaveNet) and to enhance the results by running it on music samples.", "Unfortunately, we were unable to create any sound samples that mimic actual music, however from the website, there is a clear improvement in the music generation from the models."
                 ],
             },{
                 "NAME":"GradleGuard",